rdiaz02/EvAM-Tools/README.md

 ### Without the Docker image ### [FIXME: Pablo writes this](#) ###
 *** This is not yet written.
 Please, complete ***

+To run the shiny app you may want to change the port (right now it run in 3000).
+This can be done by modifying line 27 in `evamtools/runShiny.R`.
+Then, the app has to be launched

 ## Main files and directories